PurritoBin/PurritoBin/README.md

 }
 ```

-NOTE (specific to bsd.ac):
-- One paste every 3 seconds, abusers will be automatically banned for 10 minutes.
-- Paste size limited to 64KB (will be truncated).
-- Connection is not encrypted, use any of the **encrypted storage clients** if you need full security.

 #### Client usage
 You can paste the `stdout` from a command, paste a file or paste while taking
 input from a file or from the command line.